Ramirez Asset Management Inc. Makes New $50,000 Investment in Public Service Enterprise Group Incorporated (NYSE:PEG)

 Public Service Enterprise Group Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Friday, March 29th.
-Stockholders of record on Friday, March 8th will be given a $0.60 dividend.
-This represents a $2.40 annualized dividend and a dividend yield of 3.73%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, March 29th.
+Shareholders of record on Friday, March 8th will be issued a $0.60 dividend.
+The ex-dividend date of this dividend is Thursday, March 7th.
 This is a boost from Public Service Enterprise Group’s previous quarterly dividend of $0.57.
-The ex-dividend date of this dividend is Thursday, March 7th.
-Public Service Enterprise Group’s dividend payout ratio (DPR) is currently 46.78%.
+This represents a $2.40 annualized dividend and a yield of 3.73%.
+Public Service Enterprise Group’s payout ratio is 46.78%.

+PEG has been the topic of several recent research reports.
+Morgan Stanley increased their target price on shares of Public Service Enterprise Group from $61.00 to $62.00 and gave the company an “overweight” rating in a report on Tuesday, November 21st.
+JPMorgan Chase & Co. increased their target price on shares of Public Service Enterprise Group from $68.00 to $70.00 and gave the company an “overweight” rating in a report on Friday, December 1st.
+Guggenheim lowered shares of Public Service Enterprise Group from a “buy” rating to a “neutral” rating and set a $61.00 target price on the stock. in a report on Monday, January 22nd.
+Royal Bank of Canada increased their target price on shares of Public Service Enterprise Group from $70.00 to $72.00 and gave the company an “outperform” rating in a report on Thursday.
+Finally, Barclays raised their price target on shares of Public Service Enterprise Group from $64.00 to $65.00 and gave the stock an “overweight” rating in a report on Monday, January 22nd.
+One analyst has rated the stock with a sell rating, five have given a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $64.25.

 Public Service Enterprise Group Incorporated, through its subsidiaries, operates as an energy company primarily in Mid-Atlantic United States.
 The company operates through PSE&G and PSEG Power.
 The PSE&G segment transmits electricity; distributes electricity and gas to residential, commercial, and industrial customers, as well as invests in solar generation projects, and energy efficiency and related programs; and offers appliance services and repairs.